timschneeb/GalaxyBudsClient/README.md

 * Display detailed sensor statistics on the dashboard, this includes:
   * Voltage and Current of the in-built ADC (Analog-to-Digital converter) of both Earbuds
   * Temperature of both Earbuds
-  * More precise battery percentage (instead of steps of 5)
+  * More precise battery percentage (instead of steps of 5 percent)
 * Perform a self-test with all on-board components
 * Display various (debug) information, including:
   * Hardware Revision